One Campus Gives You College Credits Before Graduation

 The Texas Education Agency evaluates every public school annually across multiple performance domains.
 Here is how both campuses performed in the 2025 accountability cycle.

 And this is where the early college model becomes relevant.
 TEA measures academic performance on standardized tests, but it does not directly capture the value of students earning 60 or more college credit hours before they turn 18.
-For the students at Northeast Early College, that head start on post secondary education represents tens of thousands of dollars in savings and a meaningful acceleration of their career timelines.
+For students at either campus, that head start on post secondary education represents tens of thousands of dollars in savings and a meaningful acceleration of their career timelines.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Northeast Early College school page or the Navarro High School page.

-Navarro High School: The Neighborhood Campus with Consistent Results
+Navarro Early College: The Smaller Campus with Steady Results

-Navarro is the kind of school that quietly impresses.
-It is not the flashiest campus in Austin ISD, and you will not see it at the top of every ranking list, but its 82 out of 100 overall score with straight B ratings across all four TEA domains reflects a campus that does everything well without any glaring weaknesses.
-That kind of consistency is actually harder to find than you might think.
+Navarro is the kind of school that quietly does its job.
+It is not the flashiest campus in Austin ISD, and you will not see it at the top of every ranking list, but its 75 out of 100 overall score reflects a campus performing in the solid middle of the district.
+Its strongest domain in 2025 was School Progress at 78, and its softest was Closing the Gaps at 67, a D. That spread is worth knowing if you are weighing the two schools.

 The neighborhoods around Navarro are part of Austin’s central and east side fabric, with mid century homes, updated craftsman builds, and modern infill sitting side by side.
 Walkable streets, mature trees, and proximity to some of Austin’s best restaurants and cultural venues make this a part of town that appeals to people who want to be in the mix, not observing it from 20 miles away.
 Nearby communities like Del Valle, Manor, and Pflugerville offer additional options at different price points.